First Time Setup

 • Configure your system to talk to AWS as mentioned in the AWS setup guide

-• Now we’ll build the tables we’ll need to run the template study.
+• Now we’ll build the tables we’ll need to run the core study.
 The core study creates tables for commonly used base FHIR resources like Patient and Observation.
 To do this, run the following command:

 cumulus-library build --target core